GlobalLives/globallives/content/plugins/really-simple-twitter-feed-widget/readme.txt

 Twitter API 1.1 ready, with easy customization of number of posts shown and replies detection.

-= Breaking news =

-Starting from the 2.0 release, the plugin is based on Twitter API version 1.1.
+The plugin is based on Twitter API version 1.1.
 In order to use it, you have to create a personal Twitter Application on the [dev.twitter.com](https://dev.twitter.com/apps "dev.twitter.com") website.
 Within your Application, Twitter provides two strings: the Consumer Key and the Consumer Secret.
 You also need two other strings, the Access Token and the Access Token Secret, that you can get